 Our tests found Aldi does butter better – and cheaper.
 After sampling 33 different products, our food industry judges scored its unsalted Beautifully Butterfully 83%, putting it in equal-third place and bested only by Lurpak and Western Star.

-By comparison, Coles' best contender was awarded 76% and sixth spot, whipping Woolworths' Macro Certified Organic's butt(er) on 72%.
-Just avoid Woolies' Essentials butter, which scraped together a lowly score of just 58%.
+By comparison, Coles' best contender was awarded 76% and sixth spot.
+Woolworths offerings were the Macro Certified Organic's butter (72%) and the Essentials butter, which scraped together a lowly score of just 58%.

 - 1st: Aldi Colway Creamy Squeezy Mayonnaise (74%; Recommended)